MOTOR TexasMOTOR Texas

 Sometimes we judge our photos so much that we don't even consider them.
 They are just the many photos that didn't make the cut.
 But sometimes when you look back at your photos you see something that was there all along.
 There was a reason you made the photo.
 Now you see it and appreciate it.
 I love Parked Photography for many reasons.
 It's about creating (or capturing) a feeling.
 A moment captured that most would not see.

-Camaro on Austin Avenue, Waco. iPhone 6s.
+Camaro on Austin Avenue Waco, Texas iPhone 6s

 Sweet green Cutlass Supreme spotted on Austin Avenue in Waco.